 What are the Most Advanced Hospitals for these Surgeries?

-The most advanced hospitals for these surgeries are Eye7 Eye Hospitals, among private hospitals, and AIIMS and Sankara Nethralaya, among government hospitals.
+The most advanced hospitals for these surgeries are Eye7 Chaudhury Eye Hospital, among private hospitals, and AIIMS and Sankara Nethralaya, among government hospitals.
 Let’s get familiar with each of them here.

 1. Eye7 Eye Hospitals, New Delhi

 Eye7 Eye Hospitals are widely recognised as one of Delhi’s premier institutions for refractive eye surgery, with over 35 years of experience.
-They combine deep expertise with advanced technology across all the procedures mentioned, at six locations in New Delhi.
+They combine deep expertise with advanced technology in all the mentioned surgeries at their six locations in New Delhi.

-The hospitals are known for several innovative vision correction techniques and is a pioneer in bladeless surgeries.
+The hospital is known for several innovative vision correction techniques and is a pioneer in bladeless surgeries.
 It is among the first in Delhi to adopt new-generation platforms, such as VisuMax 800 and WaveLight EX500, offering cutting-edge procedures with exceptional precision.

 2. AIIMS, New Delhi